 In summary, the 8 consecutive days of riding on our Tour of Tuscany is achievable and incredibly rewarding if you have prepared well, both physically and mentally.
 The week is designed to have guests ride into form, so whatever challenge you may face in the lead-up, with the right mindset and training, you’ll always walk away very satisfied with what you have experienced and achieved, relative to your level.
 Afterall, this is an Italian cycling holiday to be enjoyed and we’re here to help you prepare.

-If you’re keen for the ride of a lifetime and a food, wine and cultural experience to match, join us on our Tuscany tour in July/August 2020.
+If you’re keen for the ride of a lifetime and a food, wine and cultural experience to match, click here to see our tour calendar.